aammd/Habitat_Filtering/MS/OrgSize.md

 level of class and order, respectively).
 Bacteria were collected by taking 100ml of filtrate from the zooplankton sample and filtering it a second time on a Whatman filter paper.
-We measured bacterial community composition using denaturing gradient gel electrophoresis (DGGE, Muyzer et al.
+We measured bacterial community composition using denaturing gradient gel electrophoresis (DGGE, [@Muyzer1993]).
-[@Muyzer1993]).
 This technique measures an approximation of bacterial diversity in the form of Operational Taxonomic Units (OTUs). **Homogenized communities**: We created homogenized communities of zooplankton and microbes by mixing an equal volume of filtered tank water from each plant